philyfwik/Charles-the-ChatBot/README.md

 This chatbot will initiate a conversation with the user, interacting with them like a friend.
 It will be able to understand the gist of what the user is saying, and (hopefully) respond in an appropriate way.

+It focuses on 2 major sports, including football(soccer) and basketball, but can also discuss other topics like pets and hobbies.

 <h3>Dependencies:</h3>
 The NLTK Python library must first be downloaded.
 Installation instructions can be found <a href="https://www.nltk.org/install.html">here.</a>